irarainey/vscode-applicationregistrations/README.md

 * **Use Eventual Consistency**
     * When selected the `ConsistencyLevel: eventual` header is added to Graph API calls.
 This opens up the opportunity for advanced query functionality such as server-side ordering and filtering.
 However enabling this setting results in applications and properties only being shown in the list when all copies have been updated.
 This can lead to a delay in recent changes being shown.
 If you are working with a large number of applications (more than 200) it is recommended to enable this.
 * **Maximum Query Apps**
     * This controls how many applications Graph API requests in the initial query when **Use Eventual Consistency** is _not_ enabled.
 There is a limit to how many results a single request will return before it paginates the results and if working with a small number of applications reducing this number can improve performance.
+Be aware though that due to the nature of Graph API and client-side ordering, reducing this to below **Maximum Applications Shown** could result in not seeing the applications you expect in the right order.

 ![User Settings](resources/images/user_settings.png)